mvolkmann/blog/src/swift/Xcode.md

-To hide the first error message, only displaying the number of errors and the error icon, select Preferences ...
+To hide the first error message, only displaying the number of errors and the error icon, select Xcode ...
+Settings ...
 General ...
 Issues ...
 Show Minimized.
 With this setting, click anywhere on a red bar, to see the text for all the errors on the line.